moov-io/iso8583/README.md

 CLI suports following command:

-* `display` to display ACH file in a human-readable format
+* `display` to display ISO8583 message in a human-readable format

 ### Install CLI